pnvnd/scripts/other/game_and_watch_mario.md

    cd ~/opt/game-and-watch-retro-go
    ```

 5. Double-check environment variables.
-Once confirmed, flash the firmware with `make -j$(nproc)` which should be `make -j4` for Raspberry Pi 4B devices.
-This should speed up the process when you `make build` significantly.
+Once confirmed, flash the firmware with `make -j$(nproc)` (which should be `make -j4` for Raspberry Pi 4B devices).
+This should speed up the process when you use `make` significantly.
    ```bash
    make clean
    make -j$(nproc) flash